josh-helpert/elder-syntax/docs/base.markdown

 ```
 Notice that `:visible-if` is an example of a field used for logic in a template.
 It could either be rendered w/n the HTML (as above) or erased at comptime depending on the use-case.

 This syntax is much closer to what we see in languages that model trees directly such as: SDLang, YAML, Pug, SASS.
-To compact the syntax further syntax sugar and macros should be used although they outside the scope of this document.
+To compact the syntax further syntax sugar and macros should be used although they outside the scope of the introduction to the syntax.

 ### Example - Terse HTML inline CSS

-Consider a use-case where we want to model a HTML element w/ inline CSS.
+Consider a use-case where we want to model a HTML element w/ inline styles.

-Implicitly create `.style.css` structure as they're necessary steps for valid HTML:
+Implicitly create `.style` structure as they're necessary steps for valid HTML:
 ```
 // As a multiline literal
 my-element
-  .style.css.
+  .style.
     width  = 100%
     height = 20px

 // or, as a multiline literal w/ '.' ending my-element
-  .style.css
+  .style
     .width  = 100%
     .height = 20px

-// or, as a multiline literal w/ fully collapsed context my-element.style.css. width  = 100% height = 20px
+// or, as a multiline literal w/ fully collapsed context my-element.style. width  = 100% height = 20px

-// or, as inline literal (notice space between head and relator '.') my-element .style.css.width = 100%, .style.css.height = 20px
+// or, as inline literal (notice space between head and relator '.') my-element .style.width = 100%, .style.height = 20px

-// or, as assignment (no space) my-element.style.css.width  = 100%
+// or, as assignment (no space) my-element.style.width  = 100%
-my-element.style.css.height = 20px
+my-element.style.height = 20px

-// or, as assignment w/ selection my-element.style.css.(width, height) = 100%, 20px
+// or, as assignment w/ selection my-element.style.(width, height) = 100%, 20px
 ```
 These variations are made available to fit various use-cases.
 The form which best models the data it's describing and terse should be preferred.